WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 } );
 ```

-and load this script in the Editor
+Then, load this script in the Editor using the following function.

 ```php
 <?php